-- -Successful completion of a minimum of 50 hours beyond the bachelor's degree, including the common core courses; and - -Successful completion of an integrative Comprehensive Examination or the successful completion of a specialty project as determined by the student's advisor and/or advising committee.
+- Successful completion of a minimum of 50 hours beyond the bachelor's 1. degree, including the common core courses; and - 2.
+Successful completion of an integrative Comprehensive Examination or the successful completion of a specialty project or a thesis, as determined by the student's advisor and/or advising committee.
 The Comprehensive Examination may be taken a maximum of three times.